The Dictionary of the Belarusian Local Tongue: Background

-The Author
+Author

 Ivan Nasovič (7 October 1788 - 6 August 1877) was born in the village of Hrazivec, Mahilioŭ Province of the Russian Empire (present-day Mahilioŭ Region of Belarus) into the family of a Greek-Catholic (Uniate) priest.
 He graduated from a seminary in Mahilioŭ in 1812 but embarked on a career in teaching, later becoming a school supervisor.

 Upon retirement in 1843, Nasovič decided to pursue academic activities in the fields of ethnography and folklore.
 By 1850 he has written a number of papers: "Short Philological Observations of the Belarusian Speech", "Small Belarusian Dictionary", and "Collection of Belarusian Proverbs".
 The last of these included approximately 3500 proverbs, tongue-twisters, wishes and greetings, explaining their meaning and origin.

 In 1868, his book "Belarusian Proverbs and Riddles" was published, followed by "Belarusian Songs" in 1873.
 The latter included more than 350 songs dedicated to various family and calendar rites, customs and holidays.

 Nasovič also researched the history of early Belarus.
 In his historical and linguistic study "About the Tribes Who Inhabited the Area of Belarus before the Time of Rurik" he explains the origins of ancient tribal names derived from native Belarusian words.

 However, the culmination of his academic work which brought Nasovič into prominence was the Dictionary of the Belarusian Local Tongue.

 He died in Mscislaŭ (present-day Mahilioŭ Region of Belarus) and was buried in a local cemetery.
 One of the streets in Mscislaŭ is named after him and a local arts school has a plaque in his memory.